richcreations/Ghettotator/README.md

 # SatNOGS Rotator Firmware for Arduino UNO/CNC Shield, for DIRECT CONNECTION TO PC via serial

-This fork of the satnogs firmware aims to make the original code cleaner and more modular, with the goal of making it easier to port to different hardware and add features like additional axis, sensor feedback, and PID control.
+This fork of the satnogs firmware aims to make the original code easier to port to different hardware and add features like additional axis, sensor feedback, and PID control, with a focus on stepper motors.

 Firmware [SatNOGS Rotator Controller Based on Arduino UNO and CNC V3 Shield](https://wiki.satnogs.org/SatNOGS_Arduino_Uno/CNC_Shield_Based_Rotator_Controller).